numbats/ida2024s2/README.md

 ## Features that could be useful for your slides

+## Clock

-- `_extensions/monash/assets/time.js` includes a `refreshTime()` function that updates the content of an HTML element every second based on the current time.
+`_extensions/monash/assets/time.js` includes a `refreshTime()` function that updates the content of an HTML element every second based on the current time.
 This function powers the clock displayed in the slide footer.
 You can customize the element ID, time format, time zone, and update frequency to suit your needs.

+## `quarto-web`

-- `_extensions/coatless/webr` is a Quarto WebR extension.
+`_extensions/coatless/webr` is a Quarto WebR extension.
 It powers the interactive R console in the slide.
 The document can be found in [https://quarto-webr.thecoatlessprofessor.com/](https://quarto-webr.thecoatlessprofessor.com/).
 Here I provide a FAQ.

  ### 1. How do I include `quarto-webr` in my slide?